On behalf of The Law Office of Gustavo E. Frances, P.A.

 Know What Documents to Bring to Court

-Your Fort Lauderdale child custody attorney can help you determine what documents will be admissible at your child custody hearing.
+Your child custody lawyer in Fort Lauderdale can help you determine what documents will be admissible at your child custody hearing.
 Your lawyer may suggest bringing an annotated visitation schedule, detailed phone log, proof of child-support payments, and other relevant notes.

 Understand Sole Custody Requirements